jishnub/RossbyWaveSpectrum.jl/docs/src/index.md

 ![eigvec](./assets/eigenvector.png)

 By default, this plots the real part of `V`, but the field and component to be plotted may be specified through parameters to `eigenfunction`.
 Alternately, all the components of all the fields may be plotted using `eigenfunctions_allstreamfn`.

+Help on the plotting functions is available in the REPL, which may be accessed through the `?` key.
+So e.g. `?spectrum` will display a detailed list of parameters that may be passed to `spectrum`.